 - How long are contractions (How many minutes are there from the beginning of one contraction to the beginning of the next contraction)?

 - Other symptoms (nausea, back pain)?

-- Phone number for people you need to contact before leaving home
+- The phone numbers for people you need to contact before leaving home.

 - Housecoat and slippers